07 Mar Best things to do in Krabi, Thailand in 3 Days

 The second island in your trip would be Koh Gai or chicken island.
 Don’t be fooled, there are no chickens here – to see or to eat.
 The name stuck because the island looks like a chicken head, like what happens to most tourist places.
 You will not be able to land on this island since the beach where you can walk on does not have easy access to boats.
 Instead, you can do something better, snorkelling!

 There comes the end to the four-island trip.
-It here where they drop you to the Ao Nang beach again and bid adieu.
+It is here where they drop you at the Ao Nang beach again and bid adieu.
 You can also take a 5-island or a 7-island tour package.
 They will just keep on adding islands to it.